New Working with Children Check laws now in force will create further protections for children

 The changes also mean that heads of organisations under the Child Safe Scheme must now have a Working with Children Check clearance.
 This is because leaders should model the actions expected of their staff.

-Additional changes have come into effect that will further strengthen the NSW Working with Children Check scheme by ensuring that NSW applicants or clearance holders will be automatically barred from working with children for a range of serious animal cruelty offences.
+Additional changes have come into effect that will further strengthen the NSW Working with Children Check scheme by ensuring that NSW applicants or clearance holders will be automatically barred from working with children for serious animal cruelty.

 We have agreements with RSPCA NSW and the Animal Welfare League for sharing animal cruelty information to support this change.